rabbitmq/rabbitmq-website/site/tutorial-two-java.md

     System.out.println(" [x] Sent '" + message + "'");

-and some help to get the message from the command line argument:
+Some help to get the message from the command line argument:

     :::java
     private static String getMessage(String[] strings){